How Long Does it Take to Settle a Motorcycle Lawsuit?

 In addition to medical expenses, motorcycle accident victims often miss significant time at work.
 Sometimes, the injury is so debilitating that an injured cyclist can no longer earn a living.
 You deserve to be compensated for your lost income, including the money you would have earned if you were not injured.
 You do not want to accept a settlement offer that will place you into a difficult financial position if you have a strong personal injury case.

-How Long Does it Take to Build Your New Jersey Motorcycle Accident Lawsuit?
+How Long Does it Take to Build a Motorcycle Accident Lawsuit?

 Part of the time involved in any negligence lawsuit arising from a motorcycle crash is investigating the accident and determining who was at fault.
 Depending on the circumstances surrounding your accident, the at-fault party is not always obvious.
 Our office will examine the accident scene, gather any existing surveillance video, review police and medical reports, and question witnesses to help determine what occurred.
 In some cases, it is necessary to recreate the accident.
 The time this takes will depend on how quickly you contacted our Winslow, NJ motorcycle accident attorney, the type of evidence available, and whether the evidence or testimony supports any contradictory conclusions.
 When evaluating the value of your case, our office will also give you our professional opinion on the strength of your claim.

-Pros and Cons of Filing a Personal Injury Lawsuit After a New Jersey Motorcycle Accident
+Pros and Cons of Filing a Personal Injury Lawsuit After a Motorcycle Accident

-When you file a lawsuit after a motorcycle accident in New Jersey, it puts the insurance company on notice that you expect a larger settlement.
+When you file a lawsuit after a motorcycle accident, it puts the insurance company on notice that you expect a larger settlement.
 It is not uncommon for an insurance company to offer a higher settlement after they have gone through the discovery process.
-Interested in the average settlement amount for a motorcycle accident lawsuit in NJ?
+Interested in the average settlement amount for a motorcycle accident lawsuit?
 Call our lawyers today.

-Call Our New Jersey Motorcycle Accident Attorney to Review How Long Your Personal Injury Case Could Last
+Call Our Lawyers for Motorcycle Accident to Review How Long Your Personal Injury Case Could Last

-Motorcycle accidents in New Jersey often result in serious injuries and lengthy litigation.
+Motorcycle accidents often result in serious injuries and lengthy litigation.
 Because of the nature of many motorcycle crashes, liability will be contested.
-If you are injured in a crash, you need an experienced New Jersey motorcycle attorney like Jerry Friedman.
+If you are injured in a crash, you need an experienced motorcycle attorney like Jerry Friedman.
 Jerry is a skilled personal injury attorney and a motorcyclist himself.
 Call our office today at 1-800-LAW-4-HOGS (1-800-529-4464) for a free consultation.